anishi1222/BPM-and-PCS/PCS REST API with OAuth 2.0/readme.md

   * How to get access token from OAuth 2.0 Server (Shared IDM)
   * How to invoke PCS REST API to create process instance with OAuth 2.0 authentication.

+These contents are originally composed with Jersey specified APIs but rewritten using JAX-RS 2.0 APIs.